 The Opioid Epidemic

-The entire state of California is in the middle of an opioid epidemic, and Chula Vista has not been spared of its crippling effects.
+The entire state of California is in the middle of an Opioid epidemic, and Chula Vista has not been spared of its crippling effects.
 Opioids are a classification of drugs that are derived from, or a synthetic version of opium.
-Many prescribed pain management medications are opioids, making them easily accessible, despite the fact that they are extremely addictive.
-Approximately 125 million opioid pills were sold across San Diego County in 2016 alone; that’s about 38 pills per person.
-San Diego County experienced 248 Rx Drug overdoses in 2015, and 52% of those overdoses involved other substances.
+Many prescribed pain management medications are Opioids, making them easily accessible, despite the fact that they are extremely addictive.
+Approximately 125 million Opioid pills were sold across San Diego County in 2016 alone; that’s about 38 pills per person.
+San Diego County experienced 248 prescription drug overdoses in 2015, and 52% of those overdoses involved other substances.

-Although the opioid epidemic in Chula Vista is very serious, the city is additionally, and perhaps more pressingly, struggling with high rates of methamphetamine use.
-Meth is a highly addictive illicit drug that is often easier and cheaper for people with a lower income to obtain than other drugs such as prescription opiates.
-According to the CJ Bulletin: 2017 Adult Arrestee Drug Use in the San Diego region, meth is the primary drug of choice for San Diego County adult incarcerates in the justice system.
-Of the participants in the survey, 55% of adult males and 58% of adult females tested positive for meth.
+While the Opioid epidemic in Chula Vista is very serious, the city is also struggling with high rates of Methamphetamine use.
+Meth is a highly addictive illicit drug that is often easier and cheaper for people with a lower income to obtain than other drugs such as prescription Opioids.
+According to the CJ Bulletin: 2017 Adult Arrestee Drug Use in the San Diego region, Meth is the primary drug of choice for San Diego County adult incarcerates in the justice system.
+Of the participants in the survey, 55% of adult males and 58% of adult females tested positive for Meth.

 Meth today is cheaper, more potent, and more readily available than ever.
 It is important that our communities continue to keep this drug issue at the forefront and that prevention, treatment, and suppression efforts are a priority across the county.

-Cities like Chula Vista are more predisposed to meth than other cities across America due to the close proximity to Mexico; it’s estimated that 85% of meth in the United States is produced in Mexico and then smuggled into regions like Southern California.
-In the DEA’s 2016 National Drug Assessment Summary, the agency seized 35,898 lbs. of meth along the US-Mexico border compared to only 8,87 lbs. just five years before.
-The increased availability of the drug in this region directly correlates with increased rates of abuse, and San Diego County officials are making meth a priority now more than ever.
+Cities like Chula Vista are more predisposed to Meth than other cities across America due to the close proximity to Mexico.
+It’s estimated that 85% of Meth in the United States is produced in Mexico and then smuggled into regions like Southern California.
+In the DEA’s 2016 National Drug Assessment Summary, the agency seized 35,898 pounds of Meth along the US-Mexico border.
+San Diego County officials are making Meth a priority now more than ever.

 These cartels are like a business.
 So they are using every method they have.
 In this case they are just using kids because they can recruit them easily.